 The Emergency Department Safety Checklist aimed to standardise and improve the delivery of basic care in EDs, to improve resilience in EDs during periods of crowding, to improve the safety and clinical outcomes for patients accessing the emergency care system, and to improve ED performance against Best Practice Tariffs.

-Two-minute video from @UHBristolNHS describing the benefits of an ED safety checklist:
+Watch a two-minute video from @UHBristolNHS describing the benefits of an ED safety checklist:

 To support roll-out, we have developed an ED Safety Checklist toolkit.